 Garden of the Gods is a popular natural landmark close to Colorado Springs and close to Pikes Peak… and you can get a stellar view of the mammoth of a mountain when you’re there!

 Situated west of Colorado Springs, you can see the vibrant red rocks of the park and there are several unique formations within Garden of the Gods.
-It really is one of the most special places in the United States.
+It has been one of my favorite places in the United States since my first trip there in 2002!

 The park was previously owned by Charles Elliot Perkins, a railroad mogul, who had purchased land containing many of the spectacular formations within the park in 1879.